oslabs-beta/Sherlogs/README.md

 Create a `.env` file using the template in the `.env.template` file to set the enviromment variables.

+You will need to ensure your machine meets the requirements for Docker Desktop.
+Follow <a href="https://www.docker.com/products/docker-desktop/" target="_blank">this</a> link to view setup documentation per your operating system.

 ### Installation

 `npm install`